Sonny6155/ui-beam-finder/README.md

 There are also no plans yet to:
 - Restore pruned lines visually on display

-### Pending Work
-- Configurable text wrapping (check if Marshmallows come in standard size)
-- Write actual unit tests...

 ## Candidate Heatmap
-Highlights and weights candidates to simplify human detection of context-specific Kanji, funky Unicode, and non-trivially aligned paragraphs.
+Highlights candidates by character probability to simplify human detection of Kanji trickery, (some) funky Unicode, and paragraphs misaligned with variable-width chars.

-Also contains a line detection component (missing visualisation).
+Contains a configurable wobbly line detector.

 ### Candidate Metric
 The `candidates/` folder currently contains the following score mappings:
 - Main set: Hand-crafted weights, including the actual Ui Beam.
 - Known trick set: Based on kanji used in past Beam pranks, but may source from other notable wordplay in the future.
+- Jouyou set: Every jouyou kanji as of 2020, filtered only to those with Beam-applicable readings.

 Loose guidelines for weight tuning may include whether it is applicable in all directions, whether it is visual or a reading, whether it is a common reading,